phillipluther/simmerplate/README.md

 import 'simmerplate';
 ```

 The default import is for `simmerplate-sans.min.css`.
-If you want to use a serif font versions, you can pull it in like so:
+If you want to use a serif font version, you can pull it in like so:

 ```
 import 'simmerplate/lib/simmerplate-serif.css';